-1.13 Filing for Your Child
+Filing for Your Child

-The income of your minor child is not included on your return unless you make a special election to report a child's investment income under the rules of 24.5.
+The income of your minor child is not included on your return unless you make a special election to report a child's investment income (24.4).
 A minor is considered a taxpayer in his or her own right.
 If the child is required to file a return but is unable to do so because of age or for any other reason, the parent or guardian is responsible for filing the return.

-A tax return must be filed for a dependent child who had more than \$850 of investment income and no earned income (for personal services) for 2007.
-If your child had only earned income (for personal services) and no investment income, a tax return must be filed if the earned income exceeded \$5,350.
+A tax return must be filed for a dependent child who had more than \$950 of investment income and no earned income (for personal services) for 2009.
+If your child had only earned income (for personal services) and no investment income, a tax return must be filed if the earned income exceeded \$5,700.
 See page 4 for further filing threshold rules.